 The province of B.C. announced that Step 3 of their 4 step plan begins July 1, and we are pleased to be able to welcome all Canadian residents travelling for business or pleasure.
 Visit gov.bc.ca to find out more about B.C.’s 4 step re-opening plan.

 The Courtney Room is open for indoor dining for breakfast, happy hour, and dinner.
-Limited patio seating is available based on the weather.
-Please note that guests are not permitted to mingle between tables.
+Please note that table size may be restricted and guests may not be permitted to mingle between tables.

 Our COVID-19 safety protocols are updated periodically, please review updated information just prior to your arrival.

 - During your stay, please maintain a safe social distance between yourself and other guests.

 - Our front doors are locked overnight; please ring the doorbell for assistance.
 We will lock and unlock the door for you and clean all touchpoints as people come and go.

 - Check-in and check-out are virtually touchless.

 - Valet parking is $30 per night; our staff will wear gloves and a mask while parking your car.
 For those who prefer to self-park, street parking is currently free from 6pm to 9am daily, and the front desk can recommend city parkades.